Injanah Air Base

 Injanah Air Base is a former Iraqi Air Force base in the Diyala Governorate of Iraq.
 It was captured by U.S.-led Coalition forces during Operation Iraqi Freedom in 2003.

-Overview
+History

+In January 1991, Injanah Air Base was reported to be disused.

-The facility was an auxiliary airfield, consisting of a 10,000 foot runway and a small aircraft parking ramp.
-It was abandoned after March 2003.
+The facility was an auxiliary airfield, consisting of a 10,000-foot runway and a small aircraft parking ramp.

 The runway has been subjected to excavations by Coalition personnel and thus made unserviceable.
 The facility is now abandoned and being reclaimed by the desert.